-(iii)a Shingle habitat used by breeding Sandwich terns Reduction in noise and visual Planning and development control to be advised by NE/BTO/RSPB/Flyde Bird Club.
-Restrict timing of construction activities associated with continuous river route in summer (construction activities adjacent to shoreline to be habitat.

-undertaken between September and February) or agree a stand-off distance for construction from sensitive Sandwich tern breeding habitat with NE.

-(ii)b Restrict public access to the foreshore.
+Mitigation Measure How mitigation will avoid or reduce adverse affects on integrity Evidence of how mitigation will be implemented and by whom (iii)a Shingle habitat used by breeding Sandwich terns to be advised by NE/BTO/RSPB/Flyde Bird Club.
+Restrict timing of construction activities associated with continuous river route in summer (construction activities adjacent to shoreline to be undertaken between September and February) or agree a stand-off distance for construction from sensitive Sandwich tern breeding habitat with NE. disturbance from construction avoiding birds abandoning nests or becoming excluded form nesting process.
+WBC responsible for (ii)b Restrict public access to the foreshore.
 There should be agreement with NE for a buffer zone between the continuous river route and the foreshore and careful control of access to the shore, particularly where there has previously been no public right of way before.
 Signage should be used along the continuous river path for people to stay on the path and keep dogs on a lead pointing out the sensitivities of the estuary in terms of birds.
-There may be the possibility of creating the route at a lower level than the foreshore or screening part of the route using planting or low level barriers (visual screen) to disturbance from avoiding birds abandoning nests or implementation. becoming excluded form nesting construction process.
-WBC responsible for process.
-WBC will be responsible for ensuring these measures are carried out and agreement reached with NE.
-WBC to commission designers to consider options for lowering the route relative to the foreshore or providing visual screens, particularly along sensitive parts of the foreshore.
+There may be the possibility of creating the route at a lower level than the foreshore or screening part of the route using planting or low level barriers (visual screen) to using the SPA/Ramsar by reducing • reduce the visual disturbance on birds.